For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a product I recommend.

-This one seems kind of obvious, but when you plan with a purpose and manage your money effectively you will actually have money.
-It may take some time to get out of debt and get organized, but as you learn to manage your money you will discover a whole new world.
+This one seems kind of obvious, but when you plan with a purpose and manage your money effectively, you will actually have money.
+It may take some time to get out of debt and get organized, but as you learn to manage your money you will discover a whole new world of possibilities.

-For me the object isn’t really the money, it is the peace and security that comes from having money.
+For me the benefit of personal financial planning isn’t really the money, it is the peace and security that comes from having money.
 Money opens doors and allows you the freedom and flexibility to change your life.

-I found that once I began using a budget I had more freedom.
 I developed a spending plan which allowed me to pay all my bills on time.
 The extra money no longer disappeared into a black hole.
 I may still waste money, but I know exactly where that wasted money is going (I like to fool myself into thinking this means it is okay).